Mtowncoder/HomeConnect-SQL-GUI/README.md

 This code is for Fridge-Freezers

-If you want to use for outside of Fridge-Freezers, the only thing you should have to change should be the URL's in the code and maybe the headers for the GET and PUT requests
+If you want to use for outside of Fridge-Freezers, the only thing you should have to change should be the URL's and maybe the headers for the GET and PUT requests

 When authorizing for Simulator select IdentifyAppliance, Fridge-Freezer settings, Fridge-Freezer control